ukyzky/eurorack/README.md

-# Marbles alternate firmware "resurrection"
+# Marbles alternative firmware "resurrection"

-This firmware adds a function of save/load random loop sequence in memory.
+This firmware adds some functions to Marbles.

+- save/load loop sequence in memory.
+- set loop start position.

+## Save/Load loop sequence in memory

 We can explore vast sea of random rhythm and return to the previous discovered precious random rhythm.